Artillery brigade: Royal Artillery

-Artillery Division
+Artillery division

 Specialised artillery divisions were established by the Red Army during the Second World War, in October 1942.
 Initially composed of eight regiments, they were supplemented by four-brigade artillery divisions by December 1942.
 They are mostly used by large armies with large territories to defend and with a large manpower base.
 Examples include 34th Artillery Division and 51st Guards Artillery Division.
 Artillery divisions are usually tasked with providing concentrated firepower support to higher combined arms formations such as Corps, Combatant Commands or Theaters.
-Artillery divisions were then established by the Indian Army since 1988 (three Artillery Divisions), the Iraqi Army for a short time between 1985 and 1998, and by the People's Army of Vietnam between 1971 and 2006.
-The concept of the Artillery Division is deeply rooted in Soviet military doctrine relies on treating artillery as a unique combat arm in its own right capable of achieving large results with its resources.
+Artillery divisions were then established by the Indian Army since 1988 (three artillery divisions), the Iraqi Army for a short time between 1985 and 1998, and by the People's Army of Vietnam between 1971 and 2006.
+The concept of the artillery division is deeply rooted in Soviet military doctrine relies on treating artillery as a unique combat arm in its own right capable of achieving large results with its resources.
 It is a means to concentrate overwhelming firepower in a small geographical area to achieve a strategic breach in the enemy defences.

+Dedicated anti-aircraft divisions existed in the Soviet Union and Germany.